 Think about how you will use your kitchen island

-A kitchen island can often enhance a kitchen, providing extra seating and storage space, but it is important to be sure that it meets the needs of the people who will use it.
+A kitchen island can often enhance a kitchen, providing extra storage space, and additional seating and entertaining areas with the clever use of kitchen island seating ideas.
+However, it is important to be sure that it meets the needs of the people who will use it.

 'The real beauty of the kitchen island is that it gives the homeowner a working galley kitchen, a concept rightly beloved of professional chefs due to the enhanced efficiency and safety during cooking,' explains Peter Humphrey, design director and founder of Humphrey Munson.

 'You prep one side; you cook the other.
 It’s a simple but brilliant layout choice.
-The best islands create a true "working side" of the kitchen countered with a "social side" to provide seating for the breakfast rush hour or guests catching up before dinner.'
+The best islands create a true "working side" of the kitchen countered with a "social side", perhaps incorporating breakfast bar ideas to provide seating for the breakfast rush hour, or an area for guests to catch up before dinner.'

 Ensure the island's size is in proportion

-'A good-size island can range from about 2m to 3m long and 2.2m to 1.4m wide (any wider tends to create waste space in the center),' says Smallbone's Damian Wright.
+'A good-size island can range from about 2m to 3m long and 2.2m to 1.4m wide (any wider tends to create waste space in the center),' advises Smallbone's Damian Wright.

 Allow enough space around the kitchen island